This Apple Crisp Yogurt and Cottage Cheese Bowl is the perfect macro-friendly breakfast or afternoon snack!

+And the best part about this bowl?
+It’s SO east!
 Just combine everything in a bowl and give it a sprinkle of cinnamon.
-It’s low carb, and has enough protein to set your day up for success.
-And as we round the corner to fall, I can’t think of a better way to start any day than with the fall flavor of apples and cinnamon!
+That’s it!
+It’s low carb, and has enough protein to set your day up for success, and as we round the corner into Fall, I can’t think of a better way to start any day than with my favorite combination of apples and cinnamon!

 Like I said, it really is as easy as combining all your ingredients and enjoying it.
 Start with your yogurt and cottage cheese, and then top with diced apples, granola, and chopped chocolate.
 Give it a sprinkle of cinnamon, a pinch of flake salt, and an optional drizzle of sugar free syrup.
 That’s it!
 And it’s so good.

-macro friendly apple crisp yogurt and cottage cheese bowl by www.lillieeatsandtells.com
+Macro friendly apple crisp yogurt and cottage cheese bowl with toppings.

 Apple Crisp Yogurt and Cottage Cheese Bowl